lumicks/pylake/docs/tutorial/force_calibration/diode_model.rst

 .. image:: figures/adaptive_ranges.png

+Note that if adaptive fitting ranges were used in `Bluelake`, then the user defined initial fitting ranges and used corner frequency factor can be found in :attr:`~lumicks.pylake.calibration.ForceCalibrationItem.initial_fit_range` and :attr:`~lumicks.pylake.calibration.ForceCalibrationItem.corner_frequency_factor`, while the used fitting range can be found in :attr:`~lumicks.pylake.calibration.ForceCalibrationItem.fit_range`.

 In this case, we also passed a custom `data_range` to show more of the original power spectral data.

 .. note::